General Registration Information

 - SCPP Privacy Policies

-Prior to completing a registration application, the candidate is responsible for obtaining acceptable malpractice insurance that meets the requirements in section 4 of Part E.9 of the SCPP Regulatory Bylaws for pharmacists and in section 4 of Part F.9 of the SCPP Regulatory Bylaws for pharmacy technicians.
+Prior to completing a registration application, the candidate is responsible for obtaining acceptable malpractice insurance that meets the requirements in section 4 of Part E.9 (pharmacists) or Part F.9 (pharmacy technicians) of the SCPP Regulatory Bylaws.
 Malpractice insurance must be purchased separately; it is not included with registration and membership.

 Where to Buy